 Your stitches or clips stay in for at least 10 days.
-The nurse usually takes them out before you go home.
+The nurse usually takes them out before you go home if they aren't dissolvable stitches.
 You can go home with the stitches in if your wound is still healing and you are otherwise well.
 The practice nurse, district nurse or hospital nurse then takes them out.
 This might be at home or you may need to go back to the hospital.

 Before you go home the nurse gives you information about how to care for the wound.